yadt/yadtshell/man-yadtshell.md

 Needs a message option.

 ## OPTIONS
+* --reboot :
+Reboots machines during an update, either if a pending artefact is configured to induce a reboot, or if the machine is running an outdated kernel.
+If a set of host URIs was passed to the update command, then only those hosts are eligible for a reboot.

 * -n :
-No operation: change nothing, just show what *would* be done (aka dryrun)
+No operation: change nothing, just show what *would* be done (aka dryrun).

 * -p *P-SPEC* :
 Runs eligible operations in parallel.
 See https://github.com/yadt/yadtshell/wiki/Wave-deployment-with-parallel-actions for more information.

 * --force :
 Ignores locks.
 Valid only for the `lock` command.
-This allows to taking over a lock in order to release it.
+This allows for taking over a lock in order to release it.

 * -m *MESSAGE* :